AccessAlly offers a Built-in LMS Gamification Plugin for WordPress

 - Maintaining their membership

-Your credit system can also be designed to fit into the theme of your members' area and use storytelling to gamify it.
+Your credit system can be designed to fit into the theme of your members’ area and use storytelling to gamify it.
 For example, you might reward students with stars, hearts, miles, carrots, or anything else you can think of!

 This is one of the most popular ways AccessAlly makes it possible to create a gamified LMS experience for your members.
+You can motivate learners with points badges and reward them for completing learning activities.

 Design Customizable Leaderboards Using Member Directories